F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 The 2003 Austrian Grand Prix

 The Austrian Grand Prix had every ingredient in place to be a soap opera.
 It had a rivalry, it had cars bursting into flames, it had blow-ups, and it had a winner.
-Leaving the cryptic comparison aside, the Austrian GP could have been one of the most challenging races for Schumacher.
+The Austrian GP could have been one of the most challenging races for Schumacher.

 The race started well for Schumacher as he got away cleanly ahead of Raikkonen and was followed by Barrichello and Montoyo.
 Schumacher then opened up a gap to the others.
 However, a safety car condition levelled the field again, and Montoya and Raikkonen closely followed Schumacher.
 Then started the disasters.

 Take a look at the race summary:

 Suggestion: There is music on along with the commentary of critical encounters.
 Keep the audio on with low volume.

 At the first pitstop, Schumacher’s car had a fueling incident leading to a fire and a subsequent 20-second pitstop.
 The delay promoted Montoya to first place, and Schumacher was second.
 Unfortunately, Montoya’s engine blew up, leading to Schumacher regaining his spot.
 Just when things appeared normal, he once again had a bad pitstop of 13 seconds, but he still managed to come out ahead of Raikkonen.